Lotus-baumgarner/So-You-want-to-make-Movies/README.md

 Below is the link to Tableau Worksheet. https://public.tableau.com/app/profile/lotus.baumgarner/viz/DomesticGross50Mil/Sheet1?publish=yes

+# Our Findings:

+We took notice of the timing of films being release.
+We saw that the summertime and holiday seasons grossed the most which also coincided with the films that had the highest budgets.
+Kids are out of school and the Oscars are around the corner.
+We found releasing movies during the summer and holiday season seem to be the most profitable times of the year.

+We found the most common types of movies were drama, comedy, action, thriller, crime, and so on.
+Our objective was to make sure that we maximize our profits by seeing what had the best ROI.
+After analyzing the data, we saw that the top film genres with the highest ROI were horror, thriller, and drama.
+While Sci-fi, comedy, and animation show to have a higher budget, They do not necessarily have the best ROI.

+Our last idea was to take notice of the most profiable studio already in play.
+We think a collaboration with DreamWorks (PDW) would also be a safe course of exploration into the movie industry.
+A new film production studio can have starting costs anywhere from

+Cast, marketing, costumes, travel, location, etc. could all play a factor in the budget.
+Spending too much money and could be detrimental but, a smaller budget film could produce high reward and lead to more success.

 # In Conclusion...

 We would want to consider horror, thriller, and drama genres.
 We would also want to consider partnering up or consulting with successfully experience production companies.
 Lastly, we would want to make sure we are wise with our investment and be strategic on how we spend money.
 Low budget has the potential with the highest reward with minimal negative impact.
 Thank you all for meeting with us today.